 Expires.
-05/51/2 (15) The MTW PHA will take appropriate affirmative action to awar CFR 5.105(a). ard contracts to minority and women's business enterprises under 24 rdance with 24 CFR Part 58.
+05/51/2 (15) The MTW PHA will take appropriate affirmative action to awa CFR 5.105(a). ard contracts to minority and women's business enterprises under 24 rdance with 24 CFR Part 58.
 Regardless of who acts as the responsible es compliance with environmental requirements pursuant to 24 Part 58 ional development the MTW PHA will comply with Davis-Bacon or he United States Housing Act of 1937 and the Contract Work Hours (18) The MTW PHA will keep records in accordance with 2 CFR 2 compliance with program requirements.
-200.333-200.337 and facilitate an effective audit to determine (19) The MTW PHA will comply with the Lead-Based Paint Poison ning Prevention Act and 24 CFR Part 35.
+00.333-200.337 and facilitate an effective audit to determine 9) The MTW PHA will comply with the Lead-Based Paint Poisoning Prevention Act and 24 CFR Part 35.
 (20) The MTW PHA will comply with the policies, guidelines, and requirements of 2 CFR Part 200.
-PIH Notice 2011-45, or successor notice, for any local, non-tra and ensure enforcement of housing quality standards as required in aditional program units.
+(21) The MTW PHA must fulfill its responsibilities to comply with PIH Notice 2011-45, or successor notice, for any local, non-tra to comply with and ensure enforcement of Housing Quality Sta Voucher units under administration. and ensure enforcement of housing quality standards as required in iditional program units.
 The MTW PHA must fulfill its responsibilities andards, as defined in 24 CFR Part 982, for any Housing Choice Work Operations Notice and included in its MTW Supplement overed by the Moving to Work Operations Notice in a manner grant funds only for activities that are approvable under the Moving to t.
-MTW Waivers activities being implemented by the agency must fall o Work Operations Notice and/or HUD approved Agency-Specific or porting documents have been made available for public inspection at the primary business office of the PHA and at all other times and Housing Authority of the County of Salt Lake (Joing business as Housing Connect) UTOB3 MTW PHA NAME MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as we herewith, is true and accurate.
-Warning: HUD will prosecu criminal and/or civil penalties.
+MTW Waivers activities being implemented by the agency must fall o Work Operations Notice and/or HUD approved Agency-Specific or porting documents have been made available for public inspection at the primary business office of the PHA and at all other times and Housing furtherity of the County of Salt Lake UT033 MTW PHA NAME MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as we herewith, is true and accurate.
+Warning: HUD will prosect criminal and/or civil penalties.
 (18 U.S.C.
 1001, 1010, 1012 ute false claims and statements.
-Conviction may result in JANICE KIMBALL SECRETARY / CEO NAME OF AUTHORIZED OFFICIAL TITLE n 17 in KARP- JUNE 2 2022 SIGNATURE DATE () be signed by an employee unless authorized by the MTW PH.
-Board of the MTW PHA's legislative body.
+Conviction may result in JANICE KUMBALL SECRETARY / CEO NAME OF AUTHORIZED OFFICIAL TITLE N 17 in Krall JUNE 2 2022 SIGNATURE DATE U be signed by an employee unless authorized by the MTW PHA Board of the MTW PHA's legislative body.
 This certification cannot A Board to do so.
 If this document is not signed by the Chairperson ng board resolution must accompany this certification.